1932 Ford: Hot-rod variants

-The 1932–1934 Ford are extremely popular with hot rodders.
+The 1932–1934 Fords are extremely popular with hot rodders.
 During the period after WWII, Model Bs and 18s were favored.
 This continued into the 1960s on a large scale.
 Today, the roadster and coupe are the most sought-after body styles, making unmodified examples rare.
 Since the 1970s, 1932 bodies and frames have been reproduced either in fiberglass or lately in steel, which has increased the number of cars being created or restored, typically as hot rods.
 These are often very expensive, and a typical show-quality car may sell for $60,000 or more.

 Deuce coupe

 A deuce coupe (deuce indicating the year "2" in 1932) is a 1932 Ford coupe.
 The Model 18 coupe with its more powerful V8 engine was more popular than the four-cylinder Model B coupe.
-In the 1940s, the Model 1B was plentiful and cheap enough for young men to buy, becoming the basis for an ideal hot rod.
+In the 1940s, the Model 18 was plentiful and cheap enough for young men to buy, becoming the basis for an ideal hot rod.
 Customizers would strip surplus weight off and "hop up" the engine for power - a metaphor drawing from one's behavior becoming more raucous when "hopped up" on beer.
 These "hot rods" came in two body styles, the more common 5-window and the rarer suicide door 3-window.
 The iconic stature of the 1932-vintage Ford in hot rodding inspired The Beach Boys to write their hit 1963 song "Little Deuce Coupe", which also was the name of the album it appeared on.
 The deuce coupe was also featured prominently in the 1973 hit film American Graffiti.
-The car is also famously referenced in the 1973 Bruce Springsteen song, Blinded by the Light, made popular by Manfred Mann's Earth Band in 1977.
+The car is also famously referenced in the 1973 Bruce Springsteen song, "Blinded by the Light", made popular by Manfred Mann's Earth Band in 1977.

 Typical of builds from before World War Two were '35 Ford wire-spoke wheels.
 Immediately postwar, most hot rods changed from mechanical to hydraulic ("juice") brakes and from bulb to sealed-beam headlights.
 The "gow job" morphed into the "hot rod" in the early to middle 1950s.
 The mid-1950s and early 1960s custom deuce was typically fenderless and steeply chopped, and almost all Ford (or Mercury, with the 239 cid flathead, introduced in 1939).
 A Halibrand quick-change rearend was also typical, and an Edelbrock intake manifold or Harman and Collins ignition magneto would not be uncommon.
 Reproduction spindles, brake drums, and backing based on the 1937s remain available today.
 Aftermarket "flatty" (flathead) cylinder heads were available from Barney Navarro, Vic Edelbrock, and Offenhauser.
 The first intake manifold Edelbrock sold was a "slingshot" design for the flathead V8.
 Front suspension hairpins were adapted from sprint cars, such as the Kurtis Krafts.
 The first Jimmy supercharger on a V8 may have been by Navarro in 1950.

 Brookville Roadster was one of the first companies to reproduce car bodies in steel.